 I thoroughly enjoyed my visit to My Son Temples.
 Though, next time I would not do a group tour.
 I would have rather explored the complex at my own pace.
 Also, being a photographer it was near impossible to take photos without crowds.
 In all honesty, I was either having to rush in front of the group or lag way behind.
 I will say that taking a tour did mean I did not have to organize anything.
 This is helpful as I did not have to worry about driving there.

-Should You Visit My Son?
+Should You Visit My Son: Wrap-Up

 LIKE IT?
 PIN IT!